Pennine Poets

 In 'To find ourselves' Jane explores her themes more intently than in 'Ringing the Migrants', but the quirky imagery is still there, as is the unbounded optimism, and an intuitive sense of the music of language.
 Sometimes the piling up of striking images asks that fewer of them be explored and developed, sometimes the rose coloured spectacles weigh heavy, but this doesn't detract from her extraordinary eye.
 From Autumn Evening:

-are whitening tiny orchards of their own
+'Collapsed apples are trickling wasps and mouldsare whitening tiny orchards of their own

 in pin-prick blossoms on their sodden folds.'